Overview

 Signs and symptoms of stomach cancer may include:

 Stomach cancer that spreads to other parts of the body is called metastatic stomach cancer.
 It causes symptoms specific to where it spreads.
 For example, when cancer spreads to the lymph nodes it might cause lumps you can feel through the skin.
-Cancer that spreads to the liver might cause yellowing of the skin and whites of the eyes.
+Cancer that spreads to the liver may block the bile ducts and cause yellowing of the skin and whites of the eyes.
+This condition is known as jaundice, and it may cause itching or other skin reactions.
 If cancer spreads within the belly, it might cause fluid to fill the belly.
 The belly might look swollen.

 When to see a doctor

-If you have signs and symptoms that worry you, make an appointment with your health care provider.
+If you have symptoms that worry you, make an appointment with a doctor or other healthcare professional.
 Many conditions can cause symptoms that are like the ones caused by stomach cancer.
-Your provider might test for those other causes first before testing for stomach cancer.
+Your healthcare professional might test for those other causes first before testing for stomach cancer.

 Get Mayo Clinic cancer expertise delivered to your inbox.